Bra murders: The alternative suspect

 After Miller's trial, his relatives hired lawyers who got full access to his criminal case.
 They studied the content and found out about the existence of another potential suspect, but this was not disclosed by the prosecutor's office at trial and due to this, an appeal was filed.

 The alternative suspect was a resident of Stamford named Robert Lupinacci, who was arrested in July 1972 while attempting to strangle a black sex worker in the same neighborhood where the other victims had been found.
 The investigators learned that he spent much of his free time in the city's red-light districts and was acquainted with many sex workers and pimps, despite being a known racist.
 The bodies of the three women supposedly murdered by Miller were found within thirty meters of where Lupinacci was arrested, and his car was spotted several times near the crime scenes.
 In 1967, he was spotted in several bars on the outskirts of Port Chester, New York, a place frequented by one of the victims, and employees at the Hazelton Hotel reported the following year that they had seen one of the victims staying in the same hotel room as Lupinacci.

 In 1971, Lupinacci worked at the same motel where Gail Thompson, with whom he was allegedly acquainted, was staying.
 He was known to possess a heightened sex drive and was obsessed with sex, due to which he frequently viewed and collected pornographic photographs and videos.
 Following his arrest, police found a pornographic deck of cards in the trunk of his car, with the queen of hearts notably missing - a similar card was found near Thompson's body.
 Additionally, Thompson was last seen boarding a car whose color and features matched those of Lupinacci's car, and after discovering her remains, police found a witness who claimed that he had seen a vehicle similar to Lupinacci's cruising around the area several times.
-Upon searching the trunk of his car, investigators found several strands of female hair, which were later determined to belong to a black woman.
+Upon searching the trunk of his car, investigators found several strands of hair, which were later determined to belong to a black woman.
 And finally, he was a member of a club called "The German-American Club", situated in the Gray Rocks Place neighborhood of Stamford, from where Henry disappeared in August 1971.